Formerly Thomas's Choral Society

 in the beautiful setting of Holy Trinity Sloane Square.

-Our recent concert, on 24 June, showed how the choir sang without their scores for the first time!
+Our summer concert, on 24 June, showed how the choir sang without their scores for the first time!
 A resounding success and thoroughly enjoyed by audience and choir members.
 We were incredibly lucky to be joined by such talented soloists and orchestra members.

 On Saturday 25 March 2017, Battersea Choral Society performed Dvorak's stunning cantata Stabat Mater at Holy Trinity Sloane Square, accompanied by a full orchestra and outstanding international soloists.
 Here's a taster from a Tuesday night rehearsal.